 Living rooms get a lot of love over the holidays.
 Bottlebrush trees, stockings, campfire-scented candles—they all end up there.
 Why not spread some of the seasonal splendor around?
-Brooklyn Decker just reminded us that Christmas garlands aren’t just for mantels.
+We’re still thinking about that time when Brooklyn Decker proved to us that Christmas garlands aren’t just for mantels.

-The actress shared an Instagram photo on Sunday showing a lush swoop of eucalyptus hanging in her kitchen, which she revealed to one follower in the comments that she scored on Etsy (it looks a lot like this $70 fresh seeded and baby blue one).
+Last December the actor shared an Instagram photo showing a lush swoop of eucalyptus hanging in her kitchen; she revealed to one follower that she scored it on Etsy (it looks a lot like this $70 fresh seeded and baby blue one).
 The abundance of greenery pops against Decker’s glossy subway-tiled walls and white Lacanche range, but the trio of gingerbread houses and cleverly placed elves make the space feel truly festive.

 View this post on Instagram

-This year, think beyond the banister when draping your garland.
+This year think beyond the banister when draping your garland.
 Instead, use it as a framing device.
-(All you need are a few Command Hooks to give a nook, doorway, window, or closet some oomph.)
-Fragrant eucalyptus is a no-fail pick, but here are three other ideas worth a try:
+(All you need are a few Command hooks to give a nook, doorway, window, or closet some oomph.)
+Fragrant eucalyptus is a no-fail pick, but here are two other ideas worth a try.

 Lemons and limes are a natural choice if you’re planning on hanging your garland where you cook, à la Decker.